 - Class teachers and other staff are continually aware of children's learning.
-Progress of a child who is a cause for concern, despite Quality First Teaching, may be characterized by: - Learning at a significantly slower pace than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - > fails to close the attainment gap between the child and their peers - Parents / carers sometimes ask us to look more closely at their child's learning.
-All parental requests are taken seriously - The progress of every child is monitored at termly intervals - We also look closely at a child's fine and gross motor skills and seek advice where necessary
+Progress of a child who is a cause for concern, despite Quality First Teaching, may be characterized by: - Learning at a significantly slower pace than that of their peers starting from the same baseline. - o Inconsistent rate of progress.

+- o Attainment gap between the child and their peers widening. - Parents / Carers sometimes ask us to look more closely at their child's learning.
+All parental requests are taken seriously. - The progress of every child is monitored at termly intervals. - We also look closely at a child's fine and gross motor skills and seek advice where necessary.

-If progress remains a cause for concern class teachers will consult the SENCo.
+If progress remains a cause for concern class teachers will consult the SENDCo.
 This review might lead to the conclusion that the pupil requires help over and above that which is normally available within the particular class or subject.